Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Cycle Covers

+By the above inequality, we can see that the total error for estimating the three terms is negligible compared to $\Exp[\CC\mid \L=e]\cdot \Prob[\L=e]$.
+Moreover, we have that

-Suppose $v$ is the only point that may realize to $s$ and $u$ is the only point that may realize to $t$.
+Suppose $v$ is the node that may be realized to point $s$ and $u$ is the node that may be realized to point $t$.
 We use $\B$ as a shorthand notation for $\B(s,\dist(s,t))$.
 We first observe that $\Prob[N_s(t)]$ can be computed exactly in poly-time as follows:

 Also note that we can take samples conditioning on the event $N_s(t)$ (the corresponding probability distribution for node $v$ is: $\Prob[v\realize r \mid N_s(t)] = \frac{p_{vr}}{1-p_w(\B)}$).